kubernetes/enhancements/keps/sig-node/3327-align-by-socket/README.md

 ###### How can someone using this feature know that it is working for their instance?

 In order to verify this feature is working, one should:
-Pick a node with at least 2 Sockets and 8 NUMA nodes Ensure no other pods with exclusive CPUs are running on that node Launch a 2 pods with a nodeSelector to that node that has a single container in it Run a `sleep infinity` command and request exclusive CPUs for the container in the amount of (4*NUM_CPUS_PER_NUMA_NODE - 8)
+Pick a node with at least 2 Sockets and multiple NUMA nodes per socket Ensure no other pods with exclusive CPUs are running on that node Launch a 2 pods with a nodeSelector to that node that has a single container in it Run a `sleep infinity` command and request exclusive CPUs for the container in the amount of (4*NUM_CPUS_PER_NUMA_NODE - 8)